International Order of the King's Daughters and Sons

-Headquartered in Chautauqua, New York, the International Order of the King's Daughters and Sons is an interdenominational Christian philanthropic organization.
-Also known as "The King's Daughters and Sons" or "IOKDS," the organization's mission statement is derived from the Bible's Mark 10, verse 45: “Not to be ministered unto, but to minister.”
+Headquartered in Chautauqua, New York, the International Order of the King's Daughters and Sons (IOKDS) is an interdenominational Christian philanthropic organization and fraternal order established in 1886.
+Also known as "The King's Daughters and Sons" or "IOKDS", the organization's mission statement is derived from the Bible's Mark 10, verse 45: "Not to be ministered unto, but to minister."
 Its stated objective is: "The development of Spiritual Life and Stimulation of Christian Activity."

 With a roster of between 3,500 and 4,000 members as of 2018, the majority of whom reside in Canada or the United States, its members have been active supporting hospitals, homes for the elderly, thrift shops, and child care centers, as well as in providing scholarships for people in the health fields, those mastering in divinity, and to Native Americans.

 The organization is divided into "Circles" of three or more members; a state or province wide group of "Circles" are called "Branches".
-The organization at one time had "Unions" and "Chapters".

 The Order was based in New York City until 1972, when it moved to its current residence at Chautauqua, New York.
+The International Order of the King's Daughters and Sons publishes a quarterly magazine titled The Silver Cross.
+The insignia of the International Order of the King's Daughters and Sons is a "silver cross as the outward symbol of their pledge of love and service and more than one thousand different lines of work upon which they have entered".

 History

-Established in New York City, New York in 1886 with a membership of ten founding women who were active with Episcopal, Methodist, and Presbyterian churches in the area, the International Order of The King's Daughters and Sons held its first meeting on January 13 of that year at the New York City home of Margaret McDonald Bottome (1825–1906), a leader in the Methodist church who had become known for her hosting of Bible study sessions and other salons.
-Bottome reportedly was inspired to host the meeting by Edward Everett Hale, a Unitarian minister who had risen to nationwide prominence as an abolitionist and writer for the Atlantic Monthly prior to the American Civil War, and had then achieved wider name recognition through his establishment and promotion of "Lend-A-Hand" clubs across America — the motto of which became "Look up and not down, look forward and not back, look out and not in, and lend a hand."
+Established in New York City, New York, in 1886 with a membership of ten founding Christian women who were active with Episcopal, Methodist, and Presbyterian churches in the area, the International Order of The King's Daughters and Sons held its first meeting on January 13 of that year at the New York City home of Margaret McDonald Bottome (1825–1906), a leader in the Methodist church who had become known for her hosting of Bible study sessions and other salons.
+Bottome reportedly was inspired to host the meeting by Edward Everett Hale, a Unitarian Christian minister who had risen to nationwide prominence as an abolitionist and writer for the Atlantic Monthly prior to the American Civil War, and had then achieved wider name recognition through his establishment and promotion of "Lend-A-Hand" clubs across America — the motto of which became "Look up and not down, look forward and not back, look out and not in, and lend a hand."